General License Information

 Lost Licenses

 License holders can replace licenses and tags for free by accessing their sporting license account, online at decals.east.licensing.app.
-License holders can login to their online DECALS profile and print a copy of their license, tags, and backtags free of charge.
-Additionally, a lost current-year license may be replaced at any license-issuing outlet at a cost of $5 for a license panel.
+License holders can login to their online DECALS profile and print a copy of their license and tags free of charge.
+Additionally, a lost license may be replaced at any license issuing agent (LIA) at a cost of $5 for a license sheet.
 Big game carcass tag sets or turkey carcass tag sets may be replaced at a cost of $10.
-There is no charge to replace a lost backtag.
+Licenses and tags replaced at a LIA or over the phone (1-866-933-2257) may be subject to the applicable printing/mailing fee.

 Special Licenses for Hunters with Disabilities